 Walking into a restaurant with a couple of friends, I was struck with equal parts awe and envy at the hostess’s skin.
-It was flawless and poreless and dewy, the kind of airbrushed-looking complexion that everyone wants, the type that keeps skincare a multi-billion-dollar industry.
-I didn’t say anything to her about it, of course – that would just be weird, right? – so I just thanked her for seating us.
+It was flawless and poreless and dewy, the kind of airbrushed-looking complexion that everyone wants, the kind that keeps skincare a multi-billion-dollar industry.
+I didn’t say anything to her about it, of course – that would be weird, right? – so I just thanked her for seating us.

 But then I had a couple of martinis with dinner.

 On the way out of the restaurant, on the cheerful edge of tipsy, I felt courageous enough to swing by the hostess station.
 “Sorry to bother you,” I said quickly, “but I noticed earlier how gorgeous your complexion is and I thought I’d tell you.
 It’s perfect!
 Right out of a magazine!”

 She seemed to light from within, her enviable skin glowing as one hand flew up to rest on her cheek.
 “Thank you so much!” she beamed, surprised.
 And as I glanced backward on my way out the door, she was still smiling.

 Maybe she gets it all the time, random restaurant patrons telling her how beautiful she is.
 Or maybe it was just what she needed to hear and it made her entire night.
 Either way, it was a beneficial interaction for both of us – because getting compliments feels good, but giving them is just as nice.
 And that got me thinking: why do we hold back so much of the good stuff?